 2. Non dairy substitutes for milk

-There are lots of non-dairy substitutes for milk!
+There are lots of non-dairy substitutes for milk if you’re using it to replace the dairy version!
 Here are the best options:

 - Oat milk: Easier to find than ever, it has a nice creamy texture and neutral flavor.
 It generally works in baking and even in lattes.

 - Almond milk: Almond milk is very popular, but the texture is so thin it doesn’t add the creamy body that milk would.
 Think of it more like water.

 - Coconut milk: Coconut milk can work, but keep in mind it has a strong coconut flavor and a high fat content.
 It’s good at adding creaminess, but make sure the coconut flavor works in your recipe.